 Allergy triggering plants and trees can be divided into five European areas:

 - Northern Europe: grasses and birch tree and grasses

 - Central Europe: deciduous forest trees, birch tree and grasses

 - Eastern Europe: grasses, mugwort weed and ragweed

 - Mountaineous Europe: grass and tree pollens

-- Mediterranean Europe: grass pollen, Parietaria (a grassy plant commonly found in urban areas), olive and cypress tree pollens
+- Mediterranean Europe: grass pollen, Parietaria (a common urban plant), olive and cypress tree pollens

 Hay Fever and Asthma